ZlatkoRistic/2023-2024-Information_Retrieval_Project/vsm/README.md

 #### Challenges

 **Balancing** between **text-based** and **regex-based** pre-processing steps took some trial and error.
 For example, the contraction replacement was ill suited to `re.sub` type replacements.
 Implementing it by applying substitutions token by token was a fair bit faster.
-These kinds of considerations were tested for the applicable pre-processing steps.
+These kinds of considerations were tested individually for each of the applicable pre-processing steps.

 The **ordering** of **removing (replacing) special characters** in the set of pre-processing steps had to be carefully considered.
 Because two steps depend on special characters:
 * Numbers to words conversion: depends on hyphons, e.g. "twenty-three"